pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 received' display, showing the change, and dispensing the ticket.
 Which sequence looks best?

+### Show the change in coins

 Instead of just showing the change as a number, show the coins that the customer should get back.
-The most change a customer will ever need is €4 — can you see a good argument why this is true?
+The most change a customer will ever need is €4.
+(Can you see a good argument why this is true?)
 So it will be easiest to just write code for each of the four cases where change is needed (€1, €2, €3, €4), rather than try to work out a general change-giving algorithm.